CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 We have just highlighted a main issue with model 4, as a consequence the
-$z$ value and the corresponding $p$-value are both incorrect, therefore one can correct it as follows.
-Note that I use the `integrate` function since the
+$z$ value and the corresponding $p$-value are both incorrect, therefore one can correct that as follows:
-$p$-value reflects the area under the curve.

 ``` r
 zvalue <- coefM4[2,1]/se